Coexistence for a population model with forest fire epidemics: Proof of the main result

 Suppose now that the parameters satisfy the domination conditions of \Cref{extcoex} so that there is an interior-recurrent set $B$ with parameter $\bar{k}=1$ which satisfies \eqref{condB}.
-Assume first that $p_0$ lies in the interior of $B$, so that $\rrho{0}$ also does for large $N$.
+Assume first that $\rrho{0}$ lies in the interior of $B$.
 We will explain later how to treat the case in which the initial condition is not in the interior of $B$.

 Since $\bar{k}=1$, \Cref{inttrap} implies that regardless of the value of $d(\rrho{0},B^c)$ we have $d(\hh(\rrho{0}),B^c)>\delta'$, so \Cref{teo1paso} gives some $C>0$ depending only on $B$ such that $\P(\rrho{1}\notin B)\,\leq\,\P\!\left(\delta'<\big\|\rrho{1}-\hh(\rrho{0})\big\|\right)\,\leq\,Ce^{-\ualpha_N\log_2(N)/5}$.
 Since the bound is uniform over $\rrho{0}\in B$, an application of the strong Markov property gives that, for any $n\in\N$,